 Can I use regular basil pesto instead?

-You can, and I have a basil pesto recipe that works well here.
-But the sundried tomato version adds a concentrated tomato hit that doubles down on the soup’s flavour in a way basil pesto doesn’t.
+You can, and I have a basil pesto recipe that works well here, five ingredients pulsed for 45 seconds.
+But the sundried tomato version adds a concentrated tomato hit that doubles down on the soup’s flavour in a way basil doesn’t.

 What about the Welsh rarebit he serves with it?

-Ramsay serves this soup with Welsh rarebit in the book and the video, and honestly it takes the whole thing to another level.
-It’s a roux made with butter, flour and stout instead of milk, mixed with Dijon, Worcestershire and Montgomery Cheddar, spread on toast and grilled until bubbling.
+Ramsay serves this soup with his Welsh rarebit in the book and the video, and honestly it takes the whole thing to another level.
+It’s a roux made with butter, flour and ale instead of milk, mixed with Dijon, Worcestershire and Montgomery Cheddar, spread on toast and grilled until bubbling.

-It’s the best cheese on toast you’ll ever have, and dipping it into the soup is what makes this a proper meal.
-If you want a quicker option, any good cheese on toast (or grilled cheese if you’re in the US) works alongside a lentil salad for a full lunch.
+It’s the best cheese on toast you’ll ever have, and dipping it into the soup makes this a proper meal.
+If baking is on the cards, his white bread makes a soft loaf built for dunking.
+Or grilled cheese if you’re in the US, with a lentil salad for a full lunch.

 Can I add red peppers to this?